schierlm/OberonEmulator/Java/README.txt

   uses the 1MB address space, but both will only use 928KB of memory for applications.

-BigBootLoad<X>MB, BigDiskImage:
+BigBootLoad<X>MB, BigDiskImage, BigHostFSDiskImage:
   These images use all the features of this emulator, like paravirtualized hardware devices, color graphics and custom address space layouts.
 The boot loader determines the amount of usable memory (half of it for modules and the stack, the other half for the heap).
 In case you want a different memory limit or splitting, you can compile and run BootLoadBigMemoryConfig inside the emulator to create a custom boot loader ROM.
+To use the HostFS image, first boot the normal image and use PCLink's globbing feature to copy all files (*) into a directory of the host.
+Then you can run BigHostFSDiskImage with HostFS pointing to the same directory.

 License
 ~~~~~~~